rajatmodi62/apm/README.md

 ## License

-Patent Pending.
 Use subject to BSD 3-Clause Clear License.
 See LICENSE file.